Conveniently located to serve St. Louis

 - Wear postoperative compression garments for four to six weeks

-During your consultation, Dr. Rottler will be able to provide a more accurate, individual timeline depending on your health and the extent of your procedure.
+During your lipo consultation in St. Louis, our plastic surgeons will be able to provide a more accurate, individual timeline depending on your health and the extent of your procedure.
 Effects may be prolonged when liposuction is used in conjunction with an additional procedure.

 - American Society for Aesthetic Plastic Surgery, Inc.